Search This Blog

 Shipping and rail were the family business, shipping and rail and iron ore.

-The Commissioner was a big proponent of the canal, and for some reason Roy did not understand, his father was beholden to him.
-Roy would have liked to know why, but at the same time he did not really care; he found the massive project was an easy vehicle for him to hide his losses at the casino, while only requiring him to visit his office for 1 – 2 hours a day.
+Roy would have liked to know that reason, he was curious, but at the same time he did not really care, and he found the massive project was an easy vehicle for him to hide his losses at the casino, while only requiring him to visit his office for 1 – 2 hours a day.

 It would be subject to the same problems the current project had, only this project would extend farther north, into Canada, to Winnipeg and Hudson Bay.

 Roy did not care how his father spent his fortune, so long as the old man didn’t ask too much of him on the day to day.
-However, it seemed to Roy that a project like this might threaten his own inheritance, and that made Roy uneasy.
+However, it seemed to Roy that a project like this might threaten his own inheritance, and that made Roy uneasy because the thought of being poor terrified him, and being afraid was something Roy felt he could not abide.

 Buy Now on Amazon